Review: Finally a Legioss with engineering from this decade

-The AFC-01H sold out during the preorder window.
-Sentinel quickly did a second production run of their Riobot VR-52F/T ride armor toys after those toys sold out during the preorder window so there’s hope for a reissue of the AFC-01H.
-The fighter mode display stand adapter looks like the connecting arm of a Tread so there’s reason to be optimistic that Sentinel may consider a toy version of that vehicle at some point also.
+All version of the toy have managed to sell briskly.
+The AFC-01H sold out during the preorder window, was reissued, and that toy sold out quickly.
+A Tread mock-up has been seen a handful of times and I would expect that, should it be made, there would be another reissue of the 01H.
 At about 22 cm long in fighter mode, this toy is the first version produced to accurately capture the dimensions of the Legioss in fighter mode at its stated scale (1/48).
 Even the included articulated pilot figure is appropriately scaled at 3.8 cm tall.
 At 16.5 cm tall in soldier mode, the toy is a little short for the original measurement of 8.75 meters tall (more like 1/53 scale) and will stand a hair shorter than your CM’s or Toynami toys.
 Metal content is relegated to supporting joints, primarily the ankles, knees, and cockpit swing bar.
 The toy weighs 224 grams, which is half as much as the large old Gakken toy and substantially less than the similarly sized Toynami Masterpiece (400 grams) but more than the lackluster CM’s toy (164 grams).

 Sculpt, Detail, & Paint: (9/10)